KladeRe/stock-notifier/README.md

 An application that gives notifications for selected stocks.

-**Any default values in this application should never be taken as financial advice.
+**Any default values in this application should NEVER be taken as financial advice.
 This program is built to able to control your notifications and to give you complete control.**

 Dependencies: